Caileannn/Webiste_2023/markdown/5_data.md

 # text
 The website presents the interview in both linear and non-linear formats.
 By utilising machine learning and natural language processing, text segments extracted from the interview were ranked against key topics; creating a higher-dimensional understanding, and projection of the interview - which is commonly referred to as the latent space.
 After, a t-SNE algorithm was applied to high-dimensional space, flattening it into two dimensions, represented in the interactive map; allowing the user to navigate the interview from the persepctive of the machine.
 # text
-Designed and developed by Cailean Finn
+Designed and developed using p5js, by Cailean Finn.
 # imgw
 ./assets/imgs/data/d_data_2.png
 # imgdbl